 The expansion of Vienna International Airport also required the construction of a new air traffic control centre with a control tower.
 In 2002, a general planning competition was held for this purpose, which was won by ARGE Zechner-Lorenz with an impressive design by Martin Zechner.

 The approx. 108 m high tower is divided into a base, a central zone with membrane covering and a tower head.
 The six-storey base zone accommodates air traffic control facilities and takes up the alignments of the orthogonal street grid.

-The tower head is twisted to its base of approx. 45 degrees to guarantee an optimal view of the runways.
-The intermediate section is covered by a translucent layer which could be used for advertising, information and art purposes.
-Its profile continuously deforms from the plinth to the head geometry.
-The main structure entirely consists of reinforced concrete.
-The tower shaft is more than 100 metres high and is shaped as a circular concrete pipe with a wall thickness of 45 centimetres.
-The concrete pipe measures 10 metres in its diameter and was fabricated in slip-forming.
-The load-bearing structure of the plinth storeys consists of conventionally reinforced flat ceilings with a thickness of 30 centimetres and of circular supports with a diameter of 30 to 50 centimetres.
+The tower head is rotated by approx. 45 degrees to the base in order to ensure optimum visual relations with the runways.
+The central area is covered with a translucent skin that serves as a projection surface for multimedia content (info, advertising, art, etc.) and whose profile continuously deforms from the base geometry to the head geometry.
+The main structure consists entirely of reinforced concrete, with the tower shaft, which is over 100 m high, in the form of a circular concrete tube with a wall thickness of a constant 45 cm and a diameter of around 10 m, and was constructed using the sliding construction method.
+The supporting structure of the floor levels of the base is composed of slackly reinforced flat slabs with a thickness of 30 cm and round columns with a diameter of 30 to 50 cm.

 2001 - 2006